ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 ```

-4. To build the container from the `Dockerfile`, cd into the folder within a CMD window and enter:
+4. To build the container from the `Dockerfile`, cd into the folder within a CMD window, ensure that Rancher Desktop is running and enter:

 	`docker build -t <container_name> .`